jknightdoeswork/swatchr/README.md

 # Features
 * Color palettes stored as scriptable objects in your project and repository
-* Importing swatches from .ase & .png files
+* Import swatches from .ase & .png files
 * Import swatches from MagicaVoxel's palette export (See Note)
-* Exporing swatches to Unity's built in Color Picker tool
+* Export swatches to Unity's built in Color Picker tool
 * Components to apply color to Mesh Renderer, Sprite Renderer, Particle System, Light and Camera clear color
 * Nice editor UI
 * Comes with the AAP-Splendor-128 color palette designed by [@AdigunPolack](https://twitter.com/adigunpolack/status/993524761019015168)